Bartmr/be-in-public/README.md

-# My drafts and my notes, PUBLIC.
+# My drafts and my notes IN PUBLIC.

 ## Contributions and advice to whatever you see here are more than welcome.